tensorflow/models/tutorials/image/cifar10_estimator/README.md

 # Run this on master:
 # Runs an Experiment in sync mode on 4 GPUs using CPU as parameter server for 40000 steps.
 # It will run evaluation a couple of times during training.
-# The num_workers arugument is used only to update the learning rate correctly.
+# The num_workers argument is used only to update the learning rate correctly.
-# Make sure the model_dir is the same as defined on the TF_CONFIG.
+# Make sure the model_dir is the same as defined on TF_CONFIG.
 $ python cifar10_main.py --data_dir=gs://path/cifar-10-batches-py \
                          --model_dir=gs://path/model_dir/ \
                          --is_cpu_ps=True \